 One last superb Scottish breakfast and you’ll be transferred to the station to catch your return train to Glasgow.
 A last chance to savour the incredible scenery all along the West Highland Line.

 Two nights in the port town of Oban, followed by two in Kinloch Rannoch, three nights in Arisaig, and finally two nights in Spean Bridge.

 £1845 per person in April & October, £1985 per person in May through September.

 Price is based on two adults sharing double or twin en-suite room for nine nights on a bed and breakfast basis, (with dinner included for two of these), in our hand-picked selection of small hotels and guest houses; train travel from Glasgow to Oban, Oban to Rannoch and Rannoch to Mallaig, as well as first-class tickets for the Jacobite Steam train from Mallaig to Fort William, and return train to Glasgow.
-Day-trip boat excursions as part of a group to Mull, Iona & Staffa and to the Small Isles are included, as well as a privately-guided tour around Skye and transfers where required from the station to your accommodation.
+Day-trip boat excursions as part of a group to Mull, Iona & Staffa and to the Small Isles are included, as well as a guided tour to the Isle of Skye and transfers where required from the station to your accommodation.